pranav-mallela/PLACO-Framework/README.md

 # PLACO Framework

-This is the codebase for the paper 'PLACO: A Multi-Stage Framework for Cost-Effective Performance in Human-AI Teams'.
+This is the codebase for the paper 'PLACO: A Multi-Stage Framework for Cost-Effective Performance in Human-AI Teams', accepted at ECAI 2024.

 Python version: 3.11.5